-If there's a warrant for your arrest, it's better to turn yourself in than to wait for the police to pick you up.
+If there's a for your , it's better to turn yourself in than to wait for the police to pick you up.
 The courts will think you're a more responsible person if you turn yourself in.
-This may improve your chances of being allowed to go back into the community if you have a bail hearing.
+This may improve your chances of being allowed to go back into the community if you have a .

 Talk to a lawyer

 Before you turn yourself in, talk to a lawyer.

 Your lawyer can contact the police and help you arrange to turn yourself in.
 Your lawyer can also help you make a plan of release.

 Before you turn yourself in, write down phone numbers for family and friends who might be willing to be a for you.
 When you go to the police station, do not bring personal property or your car with you.
 This will make it simpler if you're not released.

 What the police are allowed to do

 The police are allowed take you into when there's a warrant for your arrest.
 But after taking you into custody, within 24 hours the police must:

 - bring you before a judge or a justice of the peace, and not cause an unreasonable delay in giving you a hearing

 The warrant may not be from the city where you live.
 If this happens and you've decided to , you can: